Comparing and Contrasting

 What's' that say about you?

-I'm sloppy, what's that say about you?
+I'm sloppy, what's that say about

 I'm messy, what's that say about you?